 To successfully conquer the ARE exams, you’ll find yourself diving into numerous books.
 Over the course of tackling six exams, I personally read through more than 12 books cover to cover, and at times, even revisited them.
 Let’s face it; tackling a comprehensive book like MEEB all on your own can be far from enjoyable.
 But what if I told you there’s a more engaging way?

 Imagine connecting with a group of individuals who are also navigating the intricacies of “MEEB” or any other study material, and instead of struggling through it in isolation, you read it together.
 You can harness the power of collective learning to enhance your comprehension and retention.

 How to Study with Your Group?

-While taking questions, also try to develop some test-taking strategies.
-Especially when you are solving the new NCARB free exams, try to see if you can walk backward from the correct answer to the question to discover the relationship between the two.
-This will prepare you for the content and give you some test-taking skills.
+While practicing with questions, try to develop effective test-taking strategies.
+When tackling the new NCARB free exams, see if you can reverse-engineer the relationship between the correct answer and the question.
+This approach will not only prepare you for the content but also enhance your test-taking skills.

 Please watch my Youtube video to see how I use this strategy.